Genetic Testing for ALS

 What Does Genetic Testing Cost?

-Health insurance plans will often cover the cost of genetic testing when it is recommended by a physician.
-Different health insurance providers might have different policies about which tests they will cover, so it is important to speak to your insurance company before getting tested to ask about whether they will cover it.
+Health insurance plans will often cover the cost of genetic testing when it's recommended by a physician.
+Different health insurance providers might have different policies about which tests they will cover, so it's important to speak to your insurance company before getting tested to ask about whether they will cover it.

 Some people may choose to pay for a genetic test out-of-pocket when their insurance does not cover the cost of the test.
 Patient “self-pay” costs are often cheaper than what laboratories charge insurance.